sahelipal/Clean-Water-Analysis/README.md

 The roadmap of our project is <br><br>
 <img src="roadmap.PNG">
 <br><br>
-The first page of our website tell us the services provided.<br>
+The first page of our website tell us the services provided.<br><br>
 <img src="Services.PNG"><br><br>
 We have predicted whether the water is safe or not by training a machine learning model(Random Forest Classifier) and the data from the database provided by the user in form 1 will also be predicted.<br>
 <img src = "form.PNG" width=400 height=300>&nbsp;&nbsp;<img src="ML Pred1.PNG" width=400 height=300>
 <br><br>
-THe database which contains all the data is given below:- <br>
+THe database which contains all the data is given below:- <br><br>
 <img src="database.PNG">
 <br><br>
 Please import db files in MYSQL and then use the folders.